claudiarella/academic-kickstart/content/authors/admin/_index.md

 ---

-I am a PhD candidate in Mathematical Physics in the research group of Prof Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC], and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].
+I am a PhD candidate in Mathematical Physics in the research group of Prof Marcos Mari&ntilde;o at the University of Geneva, Switzerland, funded by the [ERC Synergy Grant ReNewQuantum][ERC] and affiliated with the [National Centre of Competence in Research SwissMAP][SwissMAP].

-Since September 2020, I am a member of the Scientific Council of the international conference centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland.
+I am a member of the Scientific Council of the International Conference Centre [SwissMAP Research Station][SRS] in Les Diablerets, Switzerland.

 Here are my [CV][CV] and a list of attended [events][activities].